Xingzhongfan/ML4SE/README.md

 In addition, it is recommended to use jupyter notebook to copy the drawCF() and drawCFG() functions in drawGraph.py, which will be a bit faster than running drawGraph.py directly to generate .dot files and .svg images.

+By AST graph, We select a few classes to use the Eclipse plugin to get the textual representation of the AST, and then use drawAST.py to draw the graphics.